florian-beetz/bachelor-thesis/thesis.md

 : Access modifiers and their associated scopes [@Mac2017] {#tbl:access}

-This becomes even more problematic with the second problem: If more than one type exists with the same fully qualified name, i.e. the package name and the type name is the same, the first one found is used [@Kothagal2017].
+This becomes even more problematic with the second issue: If more than one type exists with the same fully qualified name, i.e. the package name and the type name is the same, the first one found is used [@Kothagal2017].
 This problem most often occurs when different versions of the same libraries are put on the